benjnguyen/pedestrian-bike-data/README.md

 * The data contains crash type, longitude, and latitude data.
 Using these features, I created an interactive dashboard, which can be viewed here: https://benjnguyen.shinyapps.io/ped-bike-shiny/

+The following data visualization and explorations in tidyverse may also be framed within an R shiny web application to allow the audience to plot features against each other, which may be a feature I implement later on.

 # Data Exploration and Data Visualization using Tidyverse

 Data exploration over St. Paul publicly available data on pedestrian and bike crashes using R packages tidyverse and ggplot2.